OCTOBER 17- TODAY’S READING FROM THE ONE YEAR BIBLE- JEREMIAH 30:1-31:26; 1 TIMOTHY 2:1-15; PSALM 87:1-7; PROVERBS 25:18-19

 Paul has been speaking of the creation order.
 In Genesis 3, the woman was deceived, and the man was held responsible.
 A woman is not permitted to teach or exercise authority over a man, but she is saved from any sense of inferiority or shame, as she is entrusted with an unparalleled responsibility of nurturing the young.
 The future generations are in her care.

 “The One Year Bible Companion” (Tyndale House Publishers) has a good summary of other interpretations of 1 Timothy 2:15:

 “There are several ways to understand the phrase, being ‘saved through childbearing’: (1) Man sinned and so men were condemned to painful labor.
 Woman sinned and so women were condemned to pain in childbearing (Gen 3:16).
 Both men and women, however, can be saved through trusting Christ and obeying him.
 (2) Women who fulfill their God-given roles are demonstrating true commitment and obedience to Christ.
 One of the most important roles for a wife and mother is to care for her family.
 (3) The childbearing mentioned here refers to the birth of Jesus Christ.
 Women (and men) are saved spiritually because of the most important birth, that of Christ Himself.
 (4) From the lessons learned through the trials of childbearing, women can develop qualities that teach them about love, trust, submission, and service.

-Redemption restores the complementary roles of men and women as image-bearers of God, each with their unique ministries in this church age.
+Part of the good news of the gospel is that redemption restores the complementary roles of men and women as image-bearers of God, each with their unique ministries in this church age.

 Her former enemies will be born in her.
 In other words, they will be transformed by the testimony of God displayed in this place.